SOFE3650F18/project-group-27/Deliverable 1/README.md

 | CON-3  | All content must be accessible by disabled users    |
 | CON-4  | Allow to import calendar and other data		     |
 | CON-5  | Must work and synchronize with secondary universities	       |

+## Architectural Concerns
+As being a greenfield development and as we are new developers and new to the ADD process the team started off with no architectural concerns.